 Team sizes vary depending on the workload, development cadence, and progress of a project.
 In general it is best to push for smaller teams to keep communication clear and cohesion high.
 Most likely, you are struggling with a small budget and need to carefully spend every penny while trying to balance the need to have a high impact dedicated team.
 Key concepts to maintaining positive dynamics for your team include building high quality software at all times, establishing workload predictability, and most notably, right sizing your team to keep them as productive as possible.

-Our recommendation is to build an unproven concept with a small and flexible team.
+After a design sprint it, our recommendation is to build an unproven concept with a small and flexible team.
 A proven concept is best served with a steady workforce.
 Hours are per 2 week sprint.

 - 1 Deliver Manager / Product Owner – Expectations are that the Stakeholders will be heavily participating during the MVP process.
 Additionally, the delivery manager should be comfortable developing wireframes to communicate with the team.
 80 hours.